Skip to content

 Pioneer position

-The Adventist pioneers held that there is one God, the Father, of whom are all things — and one Lord Jesus Christ, His begotten Son, by whom are all things.
-The Father is the source; the Son is the express image of the Father, sharing fully in His nature, and stands as Mediator between God and men.
+The Adventist pioneers held that there is one God, the Father, of Whom are all things — and one Lord Jesus Christ, His only begotten Son, by Whom are all things (1 Corinthians 8:6).
+The Father alone is "the only true God" (John 17:3), the unoriginated Source of all; the Son is the express image of His person (Hebrews 1:3), and stands as the one Mediator between God and men (1 Timothy 2:5).

-The Holy Spirit, in the pioneer view, is not a third distinct person of a triune Godhead, but the omnipresent Spirit of the Father and of the Son — the very means by which God draws near to His creation.
-The pioneers spoke freely against the creedal "trinity" formula they had inherited from the fallen churches, regarding it as a doctrine alien to plain scripture.
+The Holy Spirit, in the pioneer view, is not a third distinct person of a triune Godhead, but the omnipresent Spirit of the Father and of the Son — the very life and presence by which God draws near to His creation.
+Where Christ promised "another Comforter," the pioneers understood His own continued presence: "I will not leave you comfortless: I will come to you" (John 14:18).

-This position was held openly and uniformly through the lifetimes of James White, Joseph Bates, J.N.
-Andrews, Uriah Smith, and the wider pioneer body.
-It is the doctrinal soil out of which the Advent message grew.
+This was no fringe opinion.
+It was held openly and uniformly through the lifetimes of James White, Joseph Bates, J.N.
+Andrews, J.N.
+Loughborough, Uriah Smith, R.F.
+Cottrell, and the wider pioneer body — and not a single founder is on record defending the trinitarian creed.
+It is the doctrinal soil out of which the whole Advent message grew.

 King James anchors